dmateusp/CompetitionSubmissionSystem/README.md

 Instead of having to create and secure a web server, this app points to a folder, grabs submissions, compares them to a solution and returns a result.
 The comparison is made line by line and returns a percentage from 0.000% to 100.000% of similarity between the submission and the solution expected.
+The subfolders will be scanned every 3 seconds for new submissions

 One possible configuration would be:
 1. Creating a Dropbox file system or any Network attached storage